dinaAlsaid/learning-journal/reading07.md

 [Home](https://dinaalsaid.github.io/learning-journal/)

 # Introduction to JavaScript
+## Scripts
+a script is a series of istructions that a computer can follow to achieve a goal.
 ## JavaScript and interactive content
 JavaScript makes the content of an HTML page interactive by:
 * accessing content in the HTML